AndrewParkes/BlockAllSteamInvites/README.md

-# BlockAllSteamInvites
+# BlockAllSteamInvites:

 Steam script to block friend requests:
 * Allows user specific value to block all users under that value.
 * Able to block only private profiles.
+* Able to block only VAC or Trading banned accounts.

+If you find any bugs or issues or have helpful advice please add them [here](https://github.com/AndrewParkes/BlockAllSteamInvites/issues).

 # Features:

-* All the added buttons -Block Private- and -Block level [0]-
+* All the added buttons -Block Private- and -Block level [0]- (image out of date -block banned is also added-)

     ![added buttons and locations](http://i.imgur.com/wLlphoT.png)

-# Donations
+# Donations:

 This script is free and open source and it will stay that way.
 If you like it and want to show your appreciation for more updates please donate: